Signs and Symptoms of Hodgkin Lymphoma

 - Weight loss without trying (at least 10% of body weight over 6 months)

-These symptoms can help find Hodgkin disease, but they are also important in determining the disease’s stage and prognosis (outlook) (see “How is Hodgkin disease staged?”).
+These symptoms are also important in determining the stage of Hodgkin lymphoma and a person’s prognosis (outlook).
+See Hodgkin Lymphoma Stages.

 - Itching skin